 - Losing more money than you own – Always check that your broker or exchange has a negative balance protection before you start trading, meaning, the exchange will not let your account size go below zero and into minus territory where you now owe the trading platform money.

 - Uninformed decisions – Bad trades happen all the time but it is more common in the world of leverage trading because many traders don’t understand how it truly works.
 Before starting out, we recommend that you spend some time researching if this style of investing really is for you.

-- Using a fraudulent platform – Be aware of bad actors when choosing a platform, especially those without a government regulation.
-Un-regulated platforms can do anything they want with your capital and account such as close it down, stop withdrawals, and freeze funds.
+- Using a fraudulent platform – Be aware of bad actors when choosing a platform, especially those without government regulation.
+Unregulated platforms can do anything they want with your capital and account such as close it down, stop withdrawals, and freeze funds.

-- Unexpected fees – Leveraged platforms can often att extra fess such as a Roll Over fee, also called an overnight fee.
-This fee is what you pay for using the extra funds lended to you by the platform.
-Other fees might also occur so make sure you read the fine prints before you start.
+- Unexpected fees – Leveraged platforms can often att extra fees such as a Roll Over fee, also called an overnight fee.
+This fee is what you pay for using the extra funds lent to you by the platform.
+Other fees might also occur so make sure you read the fine print before you start.

 This style of investing comes with certain risks that you can avoid simply by choosing a trusted and safe crypto exchange, educating yourself before starting, and don’t trade with more money than you can afford to lose.
 Find some of the most reputable exchanges in the list above.